qtpham0910/Basic-Java-OOP/README.md

-# Random_9x9_Sudoku
+#somethingInJava😂

-Check if a random board 9x9 is a Sudoku board - Educative.io _java_
+1.Check if a random board 9x9 is a Sudoku board - Educative.io
+_java_